Android Kunjappan Version 5.25: Production

 Android Kunjappan Version 5.25 marks the directorial debut of Ratheesh Balakrishnan Poduval who has also written the screenplay.
 Soubin Shahir was the first actor to be cast in the film.
-For the role of 80-year old Bhaskara Poduval, an older actor was being sought; but Shahir and producer Santhosh T. Kuruvilla suggested Suraj Venjaramood who is in his 40s and works primarily as a comedian.
+For the role of 80-year old Bhaskara Poduval, an older actor was being sought; but Soubin and producer Santhosh T. Kuruvilla suggested Suraj Venjaramood who is in his 40s and works primarily as a comedian.
 The film is set in Payyannur, Kannur district and the characters speak Kannur dialect.
 When Thiruvananthapuram-based Suraj (who has a Thiruvananthapuram accent) was brought on board, Poduval thought of giving the character a Thiruvananthapuram background to justify the mixed accent.
 But Suraj adapted to the Kannur accent so well that such a change became unnecessary.
 For the half Japanese half Malayali character Hitomi, the plan to bring any Japanese actors proved to be difficult and they cast Kendy Zirdo who was from Arunachal Pradesh.
 For the Android robot, the plan was to use VFX throughout the film, but due to budget constraints, Sooraj Thelakkad who is popular as a mimicry artiste in television shows played the role of the robot in the movie.
 Sooraj dressed up himself as the robot for the movie.
 Most of the audience thought that a real robot was used in the movie.
 But the filmmakers also later confirmed that Sooraj was behind the robot.

 Filming began in Saint Petersburg, Russia in May 2019.
 It was completed in July 2019.